torchbox/wagtail-bynder/README.md

 #### 'WagtailSource' derivative for images

-What Wagtail really needs is a reliable, high quality derivative, which it can use as a 'source' to generated renditions from.
-This should strikes the right balance between:
+What Wagtail really needs is a reliable, high quality derivative, which it can use as a 'source' to generate renditions from.
+This should strike the right balance between:

 - Being large enough to use in most website contexts (Think full-width hero images that need to look decent on a large high-resolution display).
 A maximum width or height of **3500 pixels** is usually enough for this.
 - Retaining as much visual quality as possible, whilst keeping file sizes reasonable.
 Individual images will naturally vary, but somewhere **between 4MB and 6MB** is a reasonable target.